 Plenty of adolescent fare popped up in media this week including perennial favorites early puberty and the perils of screen time (in addition to smoking pot, depression and anorexia).
 I might have let these media darlings go but they kept re-appearing on my homepage and radio.
 I have two middle-schoolers, I could not not comment.

-I especially couldn’t ignore the early puberty banter considering it came from a name I know well – Laurence Steinberg, a foremost adolescence expert and professor of psychology at Temple University – who just happened to pen an opinion piece published at CNN entitled Obesity,early puberty and why we should be concerned
+I especially couldn’t ignore the early puberty banter considering it came from a name I know well – Laurence Steinberg, a foremost adolescence expert and professor of psychology at Temple University – who just happened to pen an opinion piece published at CNN entitled Obesity,early puberty and why we should be concerned.

 The high obesity rate among very young children is worrisome for many reasons.
 One is that obesity causes children to go through puberty earlier.
 American children have been maturing at an increasingly younger age, and one of the reasons is that more youngsters are overweight.